Pekingese: Care

-Due to their abundance of fur, it is important to keep the Pekingese cool.
+Due to their abundance of fur and the brachycephalic skull, it is important to keep the Pekingese cool.
 The breed is prone to have heatstroke when exposed to high temperatures.

 Pekingese exercise needs are minimal.
 Due to their extremely short snouts, they are at a higher risk for breathing difficulties (most notably brachycephalic obstructed airway syndrome).
-Because of this, they are rarely capable of more than 30 minutes of exercise per day.
+Because of this, they are rarely capable of more than 20 minutes of exercise per day, and a maximum of two such walks per day.
 It is important to monitor their breathing while exercising, especially if in the heat.
 If the Pekingese begins wheezing, exercise should cease immediately.
 After running, they should rest in a cool place until their breathing returns to normal.
 They must have access to plenty of water before, during, and after exercise to prevent overheating and dehydration.